krokoschlange/cr42ynth/src/avtk/README.md

-The files included were not created by me (krokoschlange)!
+The files included in this directory were not created by me (krokoschlange)!
 License notes should be in every file